dbmdz/mirador-plugins/ImageCropper/README.md

 <script src="<url to the plugin>/imageCropper.js"></script>
 ```

+* include the [ShareButtons extension](https://github.com/dbmdz/mirador-plugins/tree/master/ShareButtons) - the usage is explained in the corresponding README - if you want to have some share buttons displayed in the modal dialog

-You can configuration the behaviour of the plugin with the `imageCropper` configuration key:
+* configure the behaviour of the plugin with the `imageCropper` configuration key:

 ```js
 var mirador = Mirador({